KitwareMedical/UTM/README.md

   - optparse
   - pracma
   - yaml
-  - ANTsR (requires devtools which depends on curl and git devel libraries)
+  - ANTsR (requires devtools which depends on curl and git development libraries)

 In the Packages subfolder in Scripts are scripts to install all these packages (in particular install-all.sh).
 If that script fails due to not able to write